 Dr. Stothard was in the SCL from 2013-2017, earning her M.S. in Integrative Physiology and her Ph.D. in Integrative Physiology and Neuroscience while in the lab.
 She is currently the Research and Development Director for the Colorado Sleep Institute.

 Tristan was in the SCL from 2009 to 2014, earning both her BA and MS, and then working as a PRA until starting medical school.
-She is currently completing her pediatric residency at the University of Colorado and will be starting her neonatology fellowship in summer 2021.
+She completed her pediatric residency at the University of Colorado and started her neonatology fellowship in summer 2021.

 Sarah Morton, M.S.